Photo by Jan Kopřiva on Unsplash

 Fragrances

 Sometimes, certain types of lubes add fragrances to their ingredients to create a more appealing smell.
 As alluring as that may sound, it doesn’t come without downsides.
-Fragrances, including natural ones, are too harsh to use on the vagina or anus and can irritate when used.
+Fragrances, including natural ones, are too harsh to use on the vagina or anus and can cause irritation.7

 Nonoxynol-9